anishchoudhury464/Predicting-Global-Crop-Production-and-Analyzing-Food-Security-Using-FAOSTAT-Data/README.md

 Global food security has become one of the world's most pressing challenges due to rapid population growth, climate variability, and increasing pressure on agricultural resources.
 Traditional agricultural planning primarily relies on historical reporting and reactive decision-making, making it difficult to anticipate future food shortages.

-This capstone project aims to develop an **end-to-end machine learning framework** for predicting global crop production using historical **FAOSTAT** datasets and analyzing food security indicators.
-The project integrates agricultural production, demographic, environmental, and food security data to generate predictive insights that can support evidence-based agricultural planning and policy decisions.
+This capstone project develops an end-to-end machine learning framework for predicting global crop production using historical FAOSTAT datasets and analyzing food security indicators.
+The project integrates agricultural production, demographic, land use, fertilizer, and food security data to generate predictive insights through machine learning and an interactive Streamlit dashboard.
 ---

 ## 🎯 Problem Statement